ualiangzhang/semantic_rl/README.md

 ```
 train_procgen/
 ├── checkpoints/          # Trained model checkpoints
-├── figures/             # Generated visualizations and videos/                  # video clips corresponding to the clusters in the paper
+├── figures/             # Generated visualizations and videos
+videos                # video clips corresponding to the clusters in the paper
 ```